paveltimofeev/screens.io/tasklist.md

 - Do not use Login as userId, because it uses in path building and could allow user change directories, use user UID instead
 - Auth proxy should not store passwords in plain text
 - **------------ MVP MILESTONE ------------**
+- [Bug] Frontend: AutoRefresh should stop after user left page (on ngDestroy)
+- [Bug] Scenario fails after rename.
+Because of changed ref path, as scenario label is a part of path.
+- [Bug] Job will not fild a Scenario, after rename of scenario.
+Need to update all jobs, or store scenario Id instead of scenario label.
+- [Bug] Clear text field - cleared field does not save changes on backend (Save Scenario / Hide Selectors field)
 - [Costs] ability to quickly block or limit user (to protect from overbudget)
 - Define Metrics to collect (feature requests & feedback button)
 - [Feature] Create couple of examples scenarios demonstrating key features (for every new user)